MECH2-at-Github/MEC2Functions-PROD/README.md

     * An auto-case note is signed with the worker's name.
 When assisting other case workers, the signature will be "Worker A for Worker B".

 * WorkerCreatedAlerts:
-  * Buttons on the right will input a date and message intended for when a case has MFIP closing but needs the approval delayed.
+  * Added buttons will input a date and message intended for when a case has MFIP closing but needs the approval delayed.
 Dates are always set for the 1st of the month.

 * ProviderSearch:
   * For searches that return more than 1 result: Filter buttons are available to filter out Inactive and county non-adjacent providers.
 Default behavior is both inactive and out-of-area providers are filtered.